SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 * You can tag flow logs
 * Once you create a flow log, you cannot change its configuration.
 As in, you can't associate a different IAM role with the flow log.
 * Not all IP traffic is monitored.
-  * traffic generated by instances when te ycontact the Amazon DNS server is not monitored, however if you use your own DNS server, all traffic to that DNS server is logged.
+  * traffic generated by instances that contact the Amazon DNS server is not monitored, however if you use your own DNS server, all traffic to that DNS server is logged.
-  * Traffic to/from 169.254.169.254 for instance metadata not monitored
+  * traffic to/from 169.254.169.254 for instance metadata not monitored
   * DHCP traffic not monitored
   * traffic to the reserved IP address for the default VPC router also not monitored.